-Employees - staff are required when completing an application form to give personal information which includes name, date of birth, address, nationality, right to work in UK, next of kin, telephone contact numbers, qualifications, work history, contact details for referees, health declaration and DBS check.
+Employees - staff are required when completing an application form to give personal information which includes name, date of birth, address, nationality, right to work in UK, next of kin, telephone contact numbers, qualifications, work history, contact details for referees, health declaration, COVID 19 Vaccination status and DBS check.
 This information enables us to confirm the applicant's identity, their skills, experience and suitability for the role they have applied for.

 How the information is stored